 It is fascinating to see the old and new bridges almost side by side, each representing a different solution to the same problem, using materials and engineering knowledge available at the time.

 The Wade Bridge is listed Class A for its historical value.

 As a side note, the bridge is a few steps away from the Whitebridge Hotel, which itself is linked to General Wade.
 To house workmen during construction Wade built encampments every ten miles.
 Inns sprang up to cater to the workers at the encampments, and these inns were dubbed Kingshouses.
 The Whitebridge Hotel stands on the site of a Kingshouse built to serve the workmen constructing the road, and very likely those skilled craftsmen working on the bridge.

 The Wade Bridge is easy to spot from either direction.
 It lies a few dozen feet east of the present road bridge.
-There is a layby and bus stop on the opposite side of the road where it is easy to stop.
-Do be aware crossing the road; it is not that busy but cars do come through Whitebridge at full, legal road speeds.
+There is a layby and a bus stop on the opposite side of the road where it is easy to stop.
+Do be aware while crossing the road; it is not that busy, but cars do come through Whitebridge at full, legal road speeds.

 There is a small plaque at one end of the Wade Bridge and you can walk across the bridge (though you then have to walk back to the same point again as there is no safe way around).
 If you are feeling energetic it is relatively easy to scramble down the bank to the base of the bridge where can get a very good look at the bridge construction.

 The Whitebridge bridge is an excellent example of a single-arch Wade bridge, and one of the easiest to visit in the Highlands (even easier is General Wade's Bridge at Aberfeldy, further south in Perthshire).